McGeorge Bundy: Academic career

 In 1949, Bundy was appointed visiting lecturer in Harvard University's Department of Government.
-He taught history of U.S. foreign policy and was popular among students; after two years, he was promoted to associate professor and recommended for tenure.
+He taught about the history of U.S. foreign policy and was popular among students; after two years, he was promoted to associate professor and recommended for tenure.
 After his promotion to full professor in 1953, Bundy was appointed dean of Harvard's Faculty of Arts and Sciences, at age 34, the youngest person to have received a decanal appointment in the university's history as of 2025.
 An effective and popular administrator, Bundy initiated policy changes intended to develop Harvard as a class-blind, merit-based university, aiming to build a reputation for stellar academics.
 He was elected Fellow of the American Academy of Arts and Sciences in 1954.

 He was listed as one of the "young American scholars known as 'New Conservatives'" by Peter Viereck in 1956.
 During his time as Dean at Harvard, Bundy met for the first time Senator John F. Kennedy who sat on the Harvard Board of Overseers.
 In 1991, he was elected to the American Philosophical Society.